To sanitize or not to sanitize? That is the question….

 DIY hand sanitizer to the rescue!

-Just in case you can relate to that feeling, hakuna matata!
+Just in case you can relate to that feeling of needing to clean your hands but not having a sink handy, hakuna matata!
 Making your own hand sanitizer is super simple, and DIY costs less than regularly buying Purell or any other hand sanitizer.

-Plus, this homemade version it doesn’t have alcohol in it, so it won’t dry out your hands!
+Plus, this homemade version of hand sanitizer it doesn’t have alcohol in it, so it won’t dry out your hands!
 And besides- alcohol in hand sanitizer just gives the bacteria one more thing to become immune to.

-The essential oils listed below have been studied and been shown to have antibacterial properties. (source) Who needs toxins?
+The essential oils listed below can make your hand sanitizer scented, plus they have been studied and been shown to have antibacterial properties. (source) Who needs toxins?

 Easy DIY Hand Sanitizer Recipe

 It's super easy to make your own alcohol-free hand sanitizer at home with simple ingredients.

 - 10 drops Witch Hazel